The 5 Relationship Stages

 So Now What?

-So you’re in the lasting love phase of your relationship.
+You’re in the lasting love phase of your relationship.
 How do you stay here?
 That’s easy!
 Keep exploring life and trying new things, both separately and together.

 This keeps the sexual tension alive!